Pioreactor/docs.pioreactor/experiments/04-Research and beyond/temp-cycle.md

 import * as colors from '@site/src/components/constants';

 :::tip Success Goal
 Apply turbidostat functions with temperature cycling.
-We offer a (plugin?) that cycles the temperature between 30°C and 40°C sinusoidally over a 24 hour period.
-In conjunction with turbidostat media cycling*, the maximum specific growth rate can be characterized between a culture held at a static temperature versus a culture undergoing temperature cycling.
-This experiment explores concepts described in Knutson et al. (2018).
+We created a plugin that cycles the temperature between 30°C and 40°C sinusoidally over a 24 hour period.
+Together with turbidostat media cycling, the maximum specific growth rate can be characterized between a culture held at a static temperature versus a culture undergoing temperature cycling.
+This experiment explores concepts described in Knutson et al., (2018).
 :::

 ## Requirements